harshitpaunikar1/Project-12/.github/project-buildup-history.md

 - Task summary: Added cumulative explained variance plot.
 20 components explain about 85 percent of variance — reasonable for this dataset given the number of categorical dummies.
 - Deliverable: Cumulative explained variance plot added.
+## 2023-12-04 - Day 4: Final write-up

+- Task summary: Wrapped up the Housing PCA Case Study today.
+Wrote the conclusion section connecting the PCA findings back to practical implications — which components could be useful as inputs to a downstream regression, which categories of features explain most structural variance.
+Also added a comparison showing whether using PCA-reduced features as input to a regression model does better or worse than the full feature set.
+- Deliverable: Case study concluded.
+PCA-vs-full features regression comparison added.